railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

 * the level of support and its costs,

-* the procedure used to update Open ERP (to fault-fixed versions)
+* the procedure used to update OpenERP (to fault-fixed versions)

-* the procedure adopted for Open ERP upgrades (to versions that have both fault fixes and new functionality).
+* the procedure adopted for OpenERP upgrades (to versions that have both fault fixes and new functionality).

-Calling such suppliers can be a good solution if you are willing to entrust all the technical specifications for the functioning of Open ERP to them, especially if you need to use customized or extension modules that are not in the stable version released by Tiny.
+Calling such suppliers can be a good solution if you are willing to entrust all the technical specifications for the functioning of OpenERP to them, especially if you need to use customized or extension modules that are not in the stable version released by Tiny.

 .. index::